DiegoFLM/data_science_portfolio/README.md

 2. **Run the project:**

-   Since this is a static site, you can open the `index.html` directly in your browser or set up a local server using Python or another simple HTTP server:
+   Since this is a static site, you can open the `index.html` directly in your browser or set up a local server:

    ```bash
    # You need to have npm